 Nevertheless, it seems that Leonhard Euler (1707 - 1783) did get more credit, based on the fact that the very letter Euler used to denote this constant is how we denoted it today.
 Although Euler was the first to calculate e to a significant number of decimal places, he wasn't the first one to discover it: read more about it in the next paragraph.

 How to make e amount of money

 Swiss mathematician Jacob Bernoulli (1654 - 1705) stumbled upon the existence of the number e when tackling the problem of compound interest.
 Let us first understand the idea behind simple interest.
-For a given initial sum of money, let's say 1 USD, you want to know how much will you have after one year has passed if an interest of 100% is credited only once, and at the end of the year?
+For a given initial sum of money, say 1 USD, you want to know how much you will have after one year has passed if an interest of 100% is credited only once and at the end of the year.
 The answer is easy: 2 USD (you can verify it with the simple interest calculator).